AKSW/cubeviz.ontowiki/README.md

 ## License

 CubeViz is licensed under the terms of GNU General Public License 2 and it uses foreign libraries.
-For further details look [here](https://raw.github.com/AKSW/cubeviz.ontowiki/master/LICENSE.md).
+For further details have a look in [here](https://github.com/AKSW/cubeviz.ontowiki/blob/develop/LICENSE.md).